AasthaKanth/Reddit_Post_Bot/README.md

 **Content Generation:**

-The bot sends a prompt to the Groq API and receives AI-generated text.
+- The bot sends a prompt to the Groq API and receives AI-generated text.

 **Reddit Interaction:**

-Using PRAW, the bot connects to the specified subreddit.
+- Using PRAW, the bot connects to the specified subreddit.

-Posts the generated content as a new submission.
+- Posts the generated content as a new submission.

-Comments on the latest posts in the subreddit with AI-generated replies.
+- Comments on the latest posts in the subreddit with AI-generated replies.

 **Scheduling:**

-Tasks for posting and commenting are scheduled using the schedule library.
+- Tasks for posting and commenting are scheduled using the schedule library.

-Logging:
+- Define the time at which the post has to be made daily.

+**Logging:**

-All actions, including errors and successful tasks, are logged in bot.log for future reference.
+- All actions, including errors and successful tasks, are logged in bot.log for future reference.

 ## Features